 The art of crafting a fine cigar balances three main components: Shape, size (also known as ring gauge), and wrapper color.
 Just as every producer strives to create a unique and unforgettable experience from their tobacco plants, they also do their best to make cigars that can be understood as part of a classic category.

-That’s why size, shape, and wrapper color are a magic key to understanding cigars: Once you familiarize yourself with the industry standards, you’ll always be able to pick the cigar that best
+That’s why size, shape, and wrapper color are a magic key to understanding cigars: Once you familiarize yourself with the industry standards, you’ll always be able to pick the cigar that best suits your tastes or the occasion you’ll be smoking it on.

 Without further ado, let’s get right into the grading system for cigar wrapper colors, starting with the lightest: